Klosmi/html-basics/JS-basic.md

 ### `innerText` vs `innerHTML` vs `textContent` :

  - eg.:
-    *an example to compare these 3 properties*
+    *an example to compare these 3 properties*.
     HTML:
     ```
     <p id="demo">   This element has extra spacing     and contains <span>a span element</span>.</p>